pygfx/wgpu-py/docs/reference_wgpu.rst

 .. autofunction:: wgpu.request_adapter_async

-.. autoclass:: wgpu.base.GPUAdapter
+.. autoclass:: wgpu.GPUAdapter
     :members:

 Device
 ------

 The device is the central object; most other GPU objects are created from it.
+It is recommended to request a device object once, or perhaps twice.
+But not for every operation (e.g. in unit tests).
+Also see :func:`wgpu.utils.get_default_device`.

-.. autoclass:: wgpu.base.GPUObject
+.. autoclass:: wgpu.GPUObject
     :members:

-.. autoclass:: wgpu.base.GPUDevice
+.. autoclass:: wgpu.GPUDevice
     :members: